 You will receive an automated message once your email is received.
 Only one confirmation email is sent per day per email address.

 WCAT protects data and personal information.
 Forms and documents can be sent by email as a convenience.
 WCAT will only respond by phone, mail or fax.
-WCAT will refuse emails from individuals who send emails that are excessively lengthy or repetitive, contain material that contravenes WCAT’s Code of Conduct for Parties or Representatives (PDF, 2.0MB), or is determined to have computer viruses or other forms of malware.
+WCAT will refuse emails from individuals who send emails that are excessively lengthy or repetitive, contain material that contravenes WCAT’s Code of Conduct For Parties or Representatives, or is determined to have computer viruses or other forms of malware.

 WCAT can send correspondence to parties and representatives by encrypted email.
 If you’d like to use this method, email WCAT – include your full name and your appeal number, if you have one.
 If you do not ask to receive encrypted emails, you will continue to receive correspondence from WCAT by mail.